 Q. How much does it cost to get your pilot’s license?

 A. It all depends on your pace and how you like to learn.
-Instruction starts as low as $175 per hour (when purchased in a package we refer to as ‘block time’).
+Instruction starts at less than $200 per hour (when purchased in a package we refer to as ‘block time’).
 There are additional costs along the way with ground instruction, an FAA medical examination, a written examination and your final examination.
 The more time you spend taking lessons (2 to 3 times per week), the quicker you’re able to learn and the less it costs.
 If you choose to acquire your license over a two-year period, it slows down your learning curve and ends up costing more over time.